- Distinguished Professor, Sociology

-Nancy Foner is Distinguished Professor of Sociology at Hunter College and the CUNY Graduate Center.
-Her recent work has focused on comparing immigration in the US today and in the past; immigrant minorities in the United States and Europe; and how immigration has been remaking American society.
-She has written extensively on immigration to New York City, past and present, as well as Jamaican migration to New York and London, especially on issues of race and ethnicity, gender, and family dynamics.
+Nancy Foner is Distinguished Professor of Sociology at Hunter College and the Graduate Center, City University of New York.
+She received her B.A. from Brandeis University and Ph.D. from the University of Chicago.
+Her recent work focuses on comparing immigration in the U.S. today and in the past; immigrant minorities in the United States and Europe: and how immigration has been remaking American society.
+She has written extensively on immigration to New York City as well as Jamaican migration to New York and London.

-Foner is the author or editor of 20 books; the most recent is One Quarter of the Nation: Immigration and the Transformation of America (Princeton University Press, 2022).
-Her other books include the award-winning From Ellis Island to JFK: New York's Two Great Waves of Immigration (Yale University Press, 2000), In a New Land: A Comparative View of Immigration (NYU Press, 2005), One Out of Three: Immigrant New York in the Twenty-First Century (Columbia University Press, 2013), and, with Richard Alba, Strangers No More: Immigration and the Challenges of Integration in North America and Western Europe (Princeton University Press, 2015).
-She has also published more than 120 journal articles and book chapters.
+Foner is the author or editor of 20 books; the most recent is One Quarter of the Nation: Immigration and the Transformation of America, to be published in 2022 by Princeton University Press.
+Her other books include: From Ellis Island to JFK: New York's Two Great Waves of Immigration·(Yale UP, 2000, Theodore Saloutos Award of the Immigration and Ethnic History Society); In a New Land: A Comparative View of Immigration (NYU Press, 2005, Choice Outstanding Academic Title for 2006); Not Just Black and White: Historical and Contemporary Perspectives on Immigration, Race, and Ethnicity in the United States (edited with George Fredrickson, Russell Sage Foundation, 2004, Honorable Mention, Thomas and Znaniecki Distinguished Book Award of the ASA International Migration Section); One Out of Three: Immigrant New York in the Twenty-First Century (Columbia UP, 2013); and Strangers No More: Immigration and the Challenges of Integration in North America and Western Europe (written with Richard Alba, Princeton UP, 2015, Honorable Mention, Distinguished Book Award of the Ethnicity, Nationalism, and Migration Section of the International Studies Association and Honorable Mention, Thomas and Znaniecki Distinguished Book Award).
+Foner is also the author of more than 120 articles and book chapters.